 If your restaurant owner relies solely on its workers to lift these items without attempting to streamline their systems, your injuries are on their hands.
 They should also prioritize safety training to avoid future accidents.

-If you’ve endured an injury from lifting heavy items, you might be entitled to workers’ compensation.
+If you’ve endured an injury from lifting heavy items, you should contact our Workers’ Compensation lawyer in Columbia, SC.